 Each season, the player pool changes in the fantasy baseball world.
-Some positions will have more depth, and others will only have a handful of reliable options.
-When a fantasy owner is preparing to do his or her draft prep, he or she wants to find the hidden values at each position.
-By doing this, a fantasy manager can select the strongest options at the other positions early in the draft.
+Some positions will have more depth, and others will only have a couple of reliable options.
+When a fantasy owner is preparing to do his draft prep, he wants to find each position's hidden values.
+By doing this, he can select the most potent options at the other positions early in the draft.

 Sports Illustrated has developed a way to determine each player’s value with each category relevant to their production.
-Hitters have five offensive categories (batting average, runs, home runs, RBI, and stolen bases).
-Pitchers also have five categories (wins, ERA, WHIP, strikeouts, and saves).
+Hitters have five offensive categories (batting average, runs, home runs, RBIs and stolen bases).
+Pitchers also have five categories (wins, ERA, WHIP, strikeouts and saves).

-With these scores, a fantasy owner can quickly look at the stats to see which players have the most value either by last year’s stats or this year’s projections from any source.
-When using projections, a fantasy owner’s success will only be as strong as his or her ability to interpret information.
+With these scores, a fantasy owner can quickly look at stats to see which players have the most value either by last year’s stats or this year’s projections from any source.
+When using projections, a fantasy owner’s success will only be as strong as his/her ability to interpret information.
 Finding the best source for that information is essential.

 Our SIscore is built for 12-team, 5-by-5 Roto leagues with once-a-week pitching moves.
 In the future, we could modify the options for 10-team and 15-team leagues, and we may even add bi-weekly pitching move leagues.

-Here’s a look at the midpoint values in 2019 in a field of 2,112 teams in all ten categories:
+Here’s a look at the midpoint values in 2019 (I decided not to use the data from last season due to the sample size being too small) in a field of 2,112 teams in all 10 categories:

 Our SIscore can work with any projections to deliver results.
-This season, we will do all the research on all 30 baseball teams.
+We researched all 30 baseball teams.
 We then do our team profiles for each team's projections.
-With this information, we delivered SI rankings based on the SIscores.
-Also, we can check the results from the previous season to see how each player stacked up against their competition.
+With this information, we provide Sports Illustrated rankings based on the SIscores.
+Also, we can back-check the results from the previous season to see how each player stacked up against their competition.

 At the same time, we can deliver weekly rankings based on playing time and opportunity.
 We break the season into 26 weeks to come up with the weekly results.
 If a player is projected to play in seven games, he’ll have a better chance to produce stats in the counting categories.
 More playing time doesn’t necessarily mean he’ll have a higher score than a player with a much higher skill set with five games.

 The bottom line here is that a fantasy owner is trying to gain an edge with each of his first few picks in the draft while filling as many categories as possible.
-Each decision takes a fantasy owner on a different path.
+Each decision takes a fantasy owner in a different direction.

 We also had access to multiple other events with large amounts of teams competing for an overall championship.
-The information we used was from a league with once-a-week transactions for pitching.
+The information we used is from a league with once-a-week transactions for pitching.

-For the ERA and WHIP categories, I did some research in a few leagues in which I had access to the final results.
+For the ERA and WHIP category, I researched a few leagues that I had the final results.
 I determined that a competitive team would need about 1,350 innings throughout the year.
-I then found the medium ERA (3.998) and WHIP (1.230) in this 12-team format in 2019.
-I subtracted the innings pitched by the pitcher from 1,350.
+I then found the medium ERA (3.998) and whip (1.230) in this 12-team format in 2019.
+I then subtracted the innings pitching by the pitcher from 1350.
 I multiplied that number times (.44422 = 3.998/9).
 This data gave me the total number of runs allowed for the remaining innings for the medium ERA by inning.
 I then added the total number of runs allowed by each starting pitcher, and I divided that number by 1,350 innings.
 This result delivered the +/- impact of each pitcher based on the number of innings pitched or projected to pitch.
 The range was 1,000 league points divided by a gap of .382 in ERA.
 This number was then divided by 176 leagues.
 I used a -14.874 data point to show a lower ERA awarded more points.

-The midpoint for saves was 66 in this event.
-A fantasy owner typically will get saves from two to three roster spots in their starting lineup, but we need to base the target goal on nine pitchers.
-This leads to a negative score for each starting pitcher in saves.
-Over 1,000 spots in the standings of a 2,112-team league, there was a difference of 28 saves.
+This midpoint for saves was 66 in this event.
+A fantasy owner typically will get saves from two to three roster spots in their starting lineup, but we need to base the target goal on nine pitchers leading to a negative score for each starting pitcher in saves.
+Over 1,000 spots in the standings in a 2,112 team league, there was a difference of 28 saves.
 This total came to 0.202922 points in a single league per save.
-Many fantasy owners play the save category differently, creating a wide range of results.
+Many Fantasy owners play the save category differently, creating a wide range of results.
 A format with an overall prize does lead to more teams competing in this category.

 For batting average, I used the same theory for ERA and WHIP.
-By looking at all 2,112 teams, I determined that 7,350 at-bats was the midpoint.
+I determined by looking at all 2,112 teams that I needed 7,350 at-bats to be at the midpoint.
 The midpoint for batting average was .265 in 2019.
-For each player, I subtracted their at-bats from 7,350, then multiplied that number by .265 to get the total number of hits to deliver a medium batting average.
-I then added the total hits by the player to this number, and I divided that total by 7,350 at-bats.
+For each player, I subtract their at-bats from 7,350 then multiplied that number by .265 to give the total number of hits to deliver a medium batting average.
+I then added the player's total hits to this number, and I divided that total by 7,350 at-bats.
 These results gave me the impact of each player as far as +/- in batting average.
 The range of 1,000 spots in the standing was 0.0089 points in batting average or about 64 hits over 7,350 at-bats.
 So, 1,000 divided by .00879 divided by 176 leagues = 638.407 points for batting average.